dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1.1 - july 2020 =
+* list item for  blog sidebar dot is not shown.

 = 1.1.0 - july 13 2020 =
 * single page clearfix added, main news slider in all page,tesetd up to added, list item for order list fixed.